×

 • Korean is spoken as a national language in: North Korea, South Korea.

 You will also get to know the continents where Quechua and Korean speaking countries lie.
-Based on the number of people that speak these languages, the position of Quechua language is not available and position of Korean language is 12.
+Based on the number of people that speak these languages, the position of Quechua language is 23 and position of Korean language is 12.
 Find all the information about these languages on Quechua and Korean.

 Quechua and Korean Language History